LEARN to Master Camera Manual Mode

 I recommend using camera manual mode whenever you are doing photography.
 There is a well known saying, “Practice makes Man perfect”.
 So practice regularly.

 Manual mode is very useful for shooting in tough weather conditions and in tricky lighting.
-If you are shooting a dark subject against a light background or light subject against dark background go for Manual mode.
+If you photograph a dark subject against a light background or light subject against dark background go for Manual mode.

-So, take your photography to next level.
-Start shooting in manual mode.
+So, start shooting in manual mode.
 You may miss some opportunities initially.
-But once you master the mode then you can take photos in any lighting conditions.
-By using Manual mode you are getting full control over your camera.
+But once you master this camera mode, you can take photos in any lighting conditions.
+You will get full control over your camera when you use Manual mode.